njoubert/RaspberryPiChristmasCodingAdventure/README.md

 4	[Write a Raspberry Pi program to send and receive serial data](http://www.instructables.com/id/Read-and-write-from-serial-port-with-Raspberry-Pi/), and see if it shows up on your laptop.

+**Step 5:** Switch the Laser on and off with the Raspberry Pi using transistors!

+The laser wants a higher voltage and higher current supply than the Raspberry Pi can provide.
+This is where you can use the transistor: The transistor is just a switch.
+A switch you can control electronically.
+By switching low power on the "base" pin, you can control whether high power flows through the other pins.

+Follow [This article on how to switch 9v using a NPN transistor](https://electronics.stackexchange.com/questions/95089/switching-9v-using-a-npn-transistor-and-an-arduino) and hook up a higher voltage to your laser!

-**Step 5:** Read the rest of this page, and check out the "Cool communities and places to look" or google for "Raspberry Pi projects"!
+**Step 6:** Read the rest of this page, and check out the "Cool communities and places to look" or google for "Raspberry Pi projects"!

 ### OK I guess that's cool...
 What can I build?